tlcoles/06-Challenge-Weather-Dashboard/README.md

 * Learning and using OpenWeather API

 ## Gratitude
-@bithackerdev for the example of [Fetch the Weather with OpenWeatherMap API and JavaScript](https://bithacker.dev/fetch-weather-openweathermap-api-javascript)
+* @bithackerdev for the example of [Fetch the Weather with OpenWeatherMap API and JavaScript](https://bithacker.dev/fetch-weather-openweathermap-api-javascript)
+* OpenUV Dev Console for [UV Index Levels & Colors](https://www.openuv.io/kb/uv-index-levels-colors)

 Contact
 Tammi L. Coles (@tlcoles)